arm-university/PPT-branding-tool/README.md

   * Refactor.py: this script is in charge of everything
   * TestTool.py: this is a file containing unittesting using the unnitest framework https://docs.python.org/3/library/unittest.html
   * Full documentation of these files can be found in the following link: http://marmor05.p.research.arm.com/edusuitehtmldoc/index.html

+## Inclusive Language Commitment
+Arm is committed to making the language we use inclusive, meaningful, and respectful.
+Our goal is to remove and replace non-inclusive language from our vocabulary to reflect our values and represent our global ecosystem.

+Arm is working actively with our partners, standards bodies, and the wider ecosystem to adopt a consistent approach to the use of inclusive language and to eradicate and replace offensive terms.
+We recognise that this will take time.
+This course contains references to non-inclusive language; it will be updated with newer terms as those terms are agreed and ratified with the wider community.

+Contact us at education@arm.com with questions or comments about this tool.
+You can also report non-inclusive and offensive terminology usage in Arm content at terms@arm.com.